luminous-software/start-page-plus/docs-source/features.md

 The default value of 1175 should be fine for everyone, regardless of your monitor resolution.
-However if you'd like the contents of the _Start Page+_ window to be wider or narrower, this setting will allow you to set it to whatever you prefer.
+However if you'd like the contents of the _Start Page+_ window to be wider or narrower,

+### Number of Recent Items

+This setting will allow you to determine how many items are displayed in the *Recent Item* list.

+The default value is 50.